Get file, folder and disk information on Mac

-View iCloud status: When iCloud Desktop and Documents is turned on, your folders and files may appear with one of the following status indicators in the iCloud Status column:
+When you use iCloud Drive to store documents on your Mac, your folders and files may appear with one of the following status indicators in the iCloud Status column:

-In iCloud: The In iCloud status icon tells you that the folder or file is only in iCloud.
+In iCloud: The In iCloud status icon indicates that the folder or file is only in iCloud.
 You must be connected to the Internet to work with the item, unless you download it to your Mac.
 Control-click the file, then choose Download Now.

-Ineligible: The Ineligible status icon tells you that the folder or file could not be stored in iCloud.
-This is usually because you don’t have enough iCloud storage.
-To learn more about freeing up storage, see Optimise storage space on your Mac.
+Ineligible: The Ineligible status icon indicates that the folder or file could not be stored in iCloud.
+This is usually because the size exceeds the 50GB limit for an individual folder or file in iCloud Drive.
+To learn more about freeing up storage, see Optimise storage space.

-Downloaded: The Downloaded status icon tells you that the folder or file is up to date between your Mac and iCloud and you can view or edit it immediately, with or without an Internet connection.
+Downloaded: The Downloaded status icon indicates that the folder or file is up to date between your Mac and iCloud and you can view or edit it immediately, with or without an internet connection.